SimonLucas/KotlinGamesJS/README.md

 ### Writing Graphics Code in Kotlin

-To learn the necessary graphics code Breakout example I looked at the code here: https://try.kotlinlang.org/#/Examples/Canvas/Creatures/Creatures.kt It's a good website with interesting examples.
+To learn the necessary graphics code for the Breakout example I looked at the code here: https://try.kotlinlang.org/#/Examples/Canvas/Creatures/Creatures.kt It's a good website with interesting examples.